directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson08.md

 A chunky pink chain necklace and a pink vest add charm to her overall look. <br/>
 With her ash-blonde hair, she exudes a saucy aura that complements her pink-loving personality. <br/>
 The blurry background suggests hills and fields with sunlight peeking through from behind. <br/>
-Incidentally, after the photo is captured, she probably intends to enjoy the tempting ice cream before it melts.<br/>
+Incidentally, after taking this picture, she probably intends to enjoy the tempting ice cream before it melts.<br/>
 <br/>
-(110 words)
+(109 words)
 {{</card>}}

 ## Exercise 3: Ready for School